 In 2008, Andy began an exploration of animals in American folk music.
 He created a blog called Red Yarn to chronicle his folkloric research and growing interest in puppetry.
 He dove deep into the folk music catalog with his Lomax-a-Day and Songbag-a-Day projects, adapting and recording 60+ songs from classic anthologies.
 Red Yarn became Andy’s alter-ego, an itinerant bard and animal whisperer with a red beard as thick as the yarns he spins.
 He dreamt up the Deep Woods as a magic universe to contain all of his characters.
 He wrote darker songs about these characters for his ‘grown-up’ band, Scrimshander.
 By 2011, Andy was performing regularly at libraries, cafes and community events, and joined Young Audiences’ roster of teaching artists.

 Since committing himself full time to Red Yarn in June 2012, Andy has performed at hundreds of venues and events, taught music and puppetry to thousands of students, and touched the lives of countless families with his songs, puppets and positive messages.
 He is thrilled to synthesize his art and teaching into a viable career.
-With the release of The Deep Woods in October 2013 and plans for a tour and kids TV show, Red Yarn hopes to take his creative folklore project to a national scale.
+With two albums, a national tour, and a TV pilot under his belt, Red Yarn is taking his creative folklore project to a national scale.

-Andy lives in North Portland with his wife Jessie Eller-Isaacs, a teacher at Open Meadow Middle School and sometimes member of Red Yarn Puppet Band.
+Andy lives in North Portland with his wife and singing partner Jessie Eller-Isaacs (a teacher at Open Meadow Middle School) and their young son.